usuckhaha/databaseproj/README.md

 PersonalInfo class that you might collect on these people.
 Create accessor and mutator methods for above class so that you have access to all fields.

-Create a class myDatabase that extends an ArrayList<PersonalInfo>
+Create a class PersonalDatabase that extends an ArrayList<PersonalInfo>

 Add methods: findPeopleFromState(String state) that returns an ArrayList<PersonalInfo> containing all the individuals that live in ‘state’.